 Moving on to WooCommerce, it is one of the most popular ecommerce plugins today, with features that make it worth the money.

-WooCommerce is more famous than ThriveCart because it offers the selling and delivery of physical products, whereas ThriveCart has limited the dispatching of physical products.
+WooCommerce is more famous than ThriveCart because it sells and delivers physical products, whereas ThriveCart has limited the dispatching of physical products.

 Why do you think it is preferred?